 Parking is provided within the square in front of the cottage.

-The garden to the property is not behind the cottage it lies down a short path to the side of the property, it is lovely and private and is part of a walled garden with the historic sweetheart abbey wall running along the eastern boundary of the garden., it is southerly facing and the patio and associated furniture are located in the bottom corner of the garden to take full advantage of the shelter provided by the walls and the setting sun.
+The garden to the property is not behind the cottage, it lies down a short path to the side of the property, it is lovely and private and has the historic sweetheart abbey wall running along the eastern boundary of the garden, which it is southerly facing.
+The patio and associated furniture are located in the bottom corner of the garden to take full advantage of the shelter provided by the walls and capture the sun at the same time.

-There are two quiet country pubs and a shop within the square, together with an award winning cafe 300metres from the cottage, perfect for those who don't want to cook.
+There is a quiet country pub and a shop within the square, together with an award winning cafe just 300metres from the cottage, perfect for those who don't want to cook.
 The village shop is well stocked and you are able to get everything you need, including a nice bottle of wine.

-There are numerous walks that start from the square, ranging from gentle walks around woodlands and along the estuary, to the more demanding walks up to waterloo monument and Criffel, a hump-backed hill that at 1871 feet, it is the highest for miles around.
+There are numerous walks that start from the square, ranging from gentle walks around woodlands and along the estuary, to the more demanding walks up to waterloo monument and Criffel, a hump-backed hill that at 1871 feet above sea level, it is the highest for miles around.
 Mabie forest walks and mountain bike tracks (one of the seven stanes) are within cycling distance of the cottage.